-ASSIGNMENT Points Description Group Debate 150 As a class, we will participate in a group debate about the criminal justice system and mass incarceration.
-YOU MUST ATTEND CLASS in order to participate in the group debate.
-Assignment consists of three parts: the interview, the research brief and the group debate itself.
-Refutation Speech 200 Refute a single argument of policy or fact in a 3-minute speech to the class.
+Refutation Speech (200 points) Refute a single argument of policy or fact in a 3-minute speech to the class.
 Each speech will be followed by a 3-minute cross examination period where classmates are required to thoroughly examine and interrogate the speaker.
-A majority of the points will go towards each student's individual speech and ability to answer questions, and the remainder will be determined by your active and inquisitive participation in the cross-examination of other students.
-Letter to the Editor 150 Draft a letter to the editor suitable for submission to The Daily Reveille, The Advocate, or Times-Picayune.
+150 points will go towards each student's individual speech and ability to answer questions, and 50 points will be determined by your active and inquisitive participation in the cross-examination of other students.

+Letter to the Editor Assignment (150 points) Draft a letter to the editor suitable for submission to The Daily Reveille, The Advocate, or Times-Picayune.
 An effective letter succinctly and effectively articulates a value position on a matter of social importance.
 They are often, but not always, in response to material published by the newspaper.
 Published letters will receive 5 extra points.
 In addition to your original letter, you must respond to TWO classmate's letters on Moodle, with a counter letter to the editor.
+Your original letter is worth 100 points and each refutation letter are worth 25 points.

-Policy Debate 200 Each member of the class will partner with another member of the class and debate a specific policy resolution.
+Policy Debate (200) Each member of the class will partner with another member of the class and debate a specific policy resolution.
 Must follow specific debate format and requirements, including submitting a brief prior to the debate.

-Final Exam OR Project 200 You will have the choice to take a cumulative final exam administered online during finals week or complete a final project/paper.
-Each option is designed to put into practice your ability to analyze, critique, and make arguments using the course principles and practices we have learned. • OPTION 1 - EXAM: The exam is application-based, meaning it will require you to assess and apply concepts from the course to various examples and contexts.
-The exam may be made up of multiple choices, matching, true/false, and short answer/essays.
+Final Exam OR Project (200 points) You will have the choice to take a cumulative final exam administered online during finals week or complete a final project/paper.
+Each option is designed to put into practice your ability to analyze, critique, and make arguments using the course principles and practices we have learned.

-OPTION 2 - PROJECT: Select an argument, speech, or rhetorical/media artifact and analyze its argument, use of evidence, and rhetorical situation.
+- OPTION 1 EXAM: The exam is application-based, meaning it will require you to assess and apply concepts from the course to various examples and contexts.
+The exam may be made up of multiple choices, matching, true/false, and short answer/essays. - OPTION 2 PROJECT: Select an argument, speech, or rhetorical/media artifact and analyze its argument, use of evidence, and rhetorical situation.
 Produce a project that displays and communicates this analysis.
-This could be through the production of a YouTube video (see film theorists for an example), making an infographic, or writing a 5-page paper.
-Engagement 100 This class is based on your thorough participation and critical engagement with text and exercise materials.
+This could be through the production of a YouTube video (see film theorists for an example), making an infographic, or writing a 5page paper.

+Engagement (250 points) This class is based on your thorough participation and critical engagement with text and exercise materials.
 I expect you to come to class having completed the readings for that day.
 Students are expected to attend all lectures and to complete all required reading.
 The engagement grade is composed of student contributions to class discussions and various engagement assignments given throughout the semester.
 In addition, you will be graded on in-class assignments and discussions for which you will lose credit if you are not present.
-TOTAL 1000